-- In both cases, the metering fields remain at their last positions set, even if the metering method is changed or the camera is switched off. - The metering fields are joined together when the exposure metering method spot is combined with the AF metering methods spot and field.
+- In both cases, the metering fields remain at their last positions set, even if the metering method is changed or the camera is switched off. - The metering fields are joined together when the exposure metering method Spet is combined with the AF metering methods Spet, Field and Zone.
 Exposure metering will then occur at the point specified by the AF metering field, even if it is moved.